389ds/389ds.github.io/docs/389ds/design/password-controls.md

 When authenticating/binding against the server, and your password is expired, is about to expire, or it needs to be reset, the server can return two types of controls: "expired/expiring" control, and an optional bind response control if requested by the client.
 The expired/expiring controls just indicate that the password is expired, or it is about to expire.
 The bind response control contains more detailed information about the state of the password that is expired or expiring.

 This document applies to later versions of 389-ds-base-1.3.6 and up.
-Older versions behave slightly differently.
+Older versions do not send the EXPIRED control during grace logins.

 <br>